How can we help?

 Renewed membership in the FRS is not available for retired Pension Plan members who are initially reemployed in a regularly established position on or after July 1, 2010.
 Different termination requirements and reemployment limitations apply if you retired and were initially reemployed prior to July 1, 2010.

-You are considered retired once you terminate employment with all FRS-participating employer and request a distribution (including a rollover) from your Investment Plan account.
+You are considered retired once you terminate employment with all FRS employer and request a distribution (including a rollover) from your Investment Plan account.
 A distribution may not be issued until you have been terminated for three calendar months (except that if you have met the normal retirement requirements of the Investment Plan you may receive a one-time distribution of up to 10% of your account balance after one calendar month).
-If you are reemployed with an FRS-participating employer, in any capacity/arrangement (paid or unpaid), prior to receiving a distribution of your benefits, you will not be considered to have terminated.
+If you are reemployed with an FRS employer, in any capacity/arrangement (paid or unpaid), prior to receiving a distribution of your benefits, you will not be considered to have terminated.

 You cannot return to employment with an FRS-participating employer, in any capacity/arrangement (paid or unpaid), until you have been retired for six calendar months (i.e., 6 calendar months following the month in which a distribution was taken).
-If you are reemployed by an FRS-participating employer, in any capacity/arrangement (paid or unpaid), within the six calendar month period after receiving a distribution (retiring), your retirement will be voided.
+If you are reemployed by an FRS employer, in any capacity/arrangement (paid or unpaid), within the six calendar month period after receiving a distribution (retiring), your retirement will be voided.
 You and your employer will be required to repay any benefits received; and your FRS membership will then be reinstated.
 An alternative to repaying these benefits is for you to terminate employment for an additional period to satisfy the six calendar month termination requirement.

-Once 12 calendar months have passed since retirement, you can receive further Investment Plan distributions even if you are reemployed by an FRS-participating employer.
+Once 6 calendar months have passed since retirement, you can receive further Investment Plan distributions even if you are reemployed by an FRS-participating employer.

 Renewed Membership